Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: System Model

 The interested reader can check more details about the derivation of the above model in \cite{Croisfelt2022}.
 It is worth pointing out that the antenna array model adopted here can be extended to include the near-field of the RIS through recently proposed plane wave expansion methods~\cite{Pizzo2022a}.
+Note also that, by substituting~\eqref{eq:system-model:optimal-config} into~\eqref{eq:system-model:array-factor}, the array factor becomes: